-- Remove portafiter and run the water through the machine (grouphead) to remove any leftover coffee grounds from the machine.
+- Remove portafiter and run the water through the machine (grouphead) to remove any leftover coffee grounds.

-- Put portafilter into the grouphead and pull shots.
-Place cup under the portafilter.
+- Put portafilter into the grouphead and place a cup under the portafilter.
+Pull shots.

 - After pulling shots of espresso, remove the portafilter and flush grouphead.